aa-ahmed-aa/Catching_Birds/README.md

-Catching_Birds
+# Catching_Birds
 Game Designed With  Love Game Engine and animation physics with AnAl librarie

-INSTALL
+# INSTALL
 clone the repo using git command: git clone https:url or Download the zip file

-Full Screen Mode
+# FullScreen Mode

--open the conf.lua file with textbox
+-open the conf.lua file with NotePad
 -find the t.window.fullscreen in the conf function and set it to true

-Youtube Video
+# Youtube Video
 https://youtu.be/QWvYgmt7x0U

-GameJolt
+# GameJolt
 http://gamejolt.com/games/catching-birds/93254